Language: EN

 Inheritance and polymorphism

 Polymorphism is another key feature of OOP that complements inheritance.
-It allows a derived class to be treated as an instance of its base class, allowing for object substitution and invocation of overridden methods at runtime.
+It allows a derived class to be treated as an instance of its base class.
+This allows object substitution while maintaining overridden methods.

 public class Cat : Animal